The Watchman at the Pont-au-Change

 In helmet and in breastplate They went to fight the wars.
 The sunken lanes are smashed to bits That hid our spring amours. ………………… For man must love his brother As two birds of a feather Share earth with one another The way they share the weather.
 In helmet and in breastplate They went to fight the wars.
 The sunken lanes are smashed to bits That hid our spring amours.
 It’s all the same to nature, Buds blossom in the meadow, Woods run with rutting roe-deer, Birds chirp in leafy shadow.
 And we must do our loving, Find fields and trees once more, Find spring and fun of living, Forget the savage war.
 In helmet and in breastplate They went to fight the wars.
 The sunken lanes are smashed to bits That hid our spring amours.

-published 1919 © Éditions Gallimard In ‘Robert Desnos, Surrealist, Lover, Resistant’ (Arc Publications).
+Published 1919.
+The video is also presented as a music score. © Éditions Gallimard In ‘Robert Desnos, Surrealist, Lover, Resistant’ (Arc Publications).
 And in Agenda 2018

 Translation: Copyright © Timothy Adès